ansible-collections/cisco.ios/docs/cisco.ios.ios_logging_global_module.rst

 .. note::
    - Tested against Cisco IOSv Version 15.6
    - This module works with connection ``network_cli``.
 See `IOS Platform Options <../network/user_guide/platform_ios.html>`_
-   - The Configuration defaults of the Cisco IOS network devices are not subjected to idempotency causes
+   - The Configuration defaults of the Cisco IOS network devices are supposed to hinder idempotent behavior of plays